cse112-sp22-group13/cse112-sp22-group13/101121-kickoff.md

 * In-person or Zoom
   * More likely to be zoom.
 If needed just log in to zoom for 20 minutes so everyone can take the screenshot.
   * Possibly hanging out at Dirty Birds for the group bonding event in person.

+## Preliminary Brainstorming
+* Scrape the web for cooking recipes
+  * Search for a cooking API and scrape it instead.